Skip to Main Content

 Overview of UCLA Academic Recruit

-• Department staff can easily set up and post new recruitments with full job descriptions
+• Department staff can easily set up and post new recruitments with full job descriptions.

 All Academic Appointee Searches will use UCLA Academic Recruit